Semi-Homemade Cranberry Orange Christmas Cake

 Whole cranberries are crazy delicious and look entirely gorgeous freckled throughout the cake.

-When considering which brand of sour cream, I choose Breakstone’s, every time and always.
-It’s THICK.
-Needn’t say any more.
+I use this recipe whenever I am pressed for time, and I need to whip up a quick cake for decorating.
+When considering which brand of sour cream, I choose something particularly THICK.
 With the addition of a few fresh ingredients, Semi Homemade Cranberry Orange Christmas Cake tastes almost 100% homemade.

 Ingredients for Semi Homemade Cranberry Orange Christmas Cake